LiwenWeng/Game-of-Risk/README.md

 # Game-of-Risk
+**A fun text-based game made with python that involves managing risk that will help players identify security vulnerabilities and their appropriate defenses.**

-Made by Michael and Liwen :)
+*Made by Michael and Liwen :)*

 ## Overview
 This game is a turn based game where the main objective is to survive/keep your company afloat.